encode/django-rest-framework/docs/api-guide/authentication.md

         'rest_framework.authtoken'
     ]

----

-**Note:** Make sure to run `manage.py migrate` after changing your settings.
+Make sure to run `manage.py migrate` after changing your settings.

 The `rest_framework.authtoken` app provides Django database migrations.

----

 You'll also need to create tokens for your users.